-Higher interest rates – like the strong options currently in market for GICs – can be attractive when building your hard-earned savings.
+Higher interest rates can be attractive when building up your hard-earned savings.
 They're even more attractive when you can tax-shelter your interest earnings.

 In 2009, the Government of Canada introduced the Tax-Free Savings Account (TFSA) program, enabling eligible Canadians to grow funds tax-free within various types of financial products – including high-interest TFSA accounts, TFSA GICs, mutual funds, stocks and bonds.